vpelss/imok_wp/README.md

-# imok for Wordpress : work in progress
+# IMOK for Wordpress : work in progress

 The idea for this program came to me after a relative had passed away and was not found for 7 days.